Use Restly in an Existing Project#

 uses your ordinary FastAPI implementation.
 For smaller changes that keep the

-status code, response shape, or query interface, see
+different status code, response shape, or query interface, see

 Override CRUD Behavior and Add Custom Endpoints.